oblivia-simplex/Narrativity/2_shurin.md

 | want to write like that.
 I should never
 | have had to do it.
 We were used to this
 | other thing we always know like when we\'re
 | here.
-And you have this clear head & you\'re
+And you have this clear head and you\'re
-| seeing things & there they are.
+| seeing things and there they are.
 You don\'t
 | notice they\'re spelled.
 That\'s how you
 | know you\'re alive.
 I never saw you
-| looking like a dictionary definition & if I
+| looking like a dictionary definition and if I
 | did I wouldn\'t tell nobody.
 People
 | aren\'t like that.
 They say, Hey
 | asshole motherfucker turn that radio